Frequently Asked Questions (FAQ)

 The following geospatial datasets and mapping products are produced for every MTBS fire.
 File format is noted in parentheses.

-• 30m dNBR image subset (GeoTiff)
+• 30m dNBR or NBR image subset (GeoTiff)

-• 30m RdNBR image subset (GeoTiff)
+• 30m RdNBR image subset (GeoTiff) - only available if dNBR is available

 • 30m 6-class thematic burn severity (GeoTiff)

-• Burned area perimeter (ESRI shapefile)
+• Burned area perimeter (shapefile)

-• Non-processing area mask (ESRI shapefile)
+• Non-processing area mask (shapefile)

 • FGDC metadata (text/XML)